 If the replacement is essentially the same as the predecessor item, the CPI can treat any price difference between the replacement item and its predecessor as pure price change.
 If the characteristics of the item changed and the reported change is one that provides little value to the consumer, the CPI will show the unadjusted price change.
 For example, changing to fiber optic cable for local phone calls makes carrier operations more efficient, but customers might see little change in their purchased service.

 If the replacement is different from its predecessor and the value of the difference in quality can be accurately estimated, a quality adjustment can be made to the previous item’s price to include the estimated value of the difference in quality.
-For example, CPI analysts have estimated the value of additional monthly wireless high-speed data.
-So if a carrier adds data to a wireless service plan, the CPI adds the value of additional data to the price of the predecessor item.
-Similarly, should the carrier reduce the amount of data included in the priced wireless service plan, the value of the extra data would be subtracted from the predecessor’s price.
+For example, CPI analysts have estimated the value of each additional TV channel.
+So, if a provider adds more TV channels to a plan, the CPI adds the estimated value of the additional TV channels to the price of the predecessor item.
+Similarly, should the provider reduce the number of TV channels included in the television service plan, the estimated value of the removed channels would be subtracted from the previous plan’s price.

-Additionally, CPI analysts have developed estimates of the value of various quality-determining attributes associated with landline telephone, internet, television services, and bundles of those services, such as internet download speed and the number of included television channels, through the estimation of hedonic regression models.
+Additionally, CPI analysts have developed estimates of the value of various quality-determining attributes associated with residential telephone, internet, television services, and bundles of those services, such as internet download speed and the number of included television channels, through the estimation of hedonic regression models.
 Quality adjustments based on those estimates are applied when possible.

 If the replacement is different and the value of the difference cannot be estimated, the CPI uses an imputed price for the item in place of the collected price.
 An imputed price is the price of the predecessor item adjusted by the average change in price of other similar items.

-Access data for wireless telephone services, land-line telephone services, internet services and electronic information providers, and cable and satellite television service in our online database.
+Access data for wireless telephone services, residential telephone services, internet services and electronic information providers, and cable and satellite television service in our online database.